-Thirdly, due to it's low toxicity and lack of significant drug interactions, it is expected that ombitasvir / paritaprevir / ritonavir and dasabuvir will open up treatment to patients who couldn't tolerate previous therapies (due to HIV co-infection, autoimmune conditions, or other co morbidities).
-We know that ombitasvir / paritaprevir / ritonavir and dasabuvir has also greatly improved treatment outcomes for those with compensated cirrhosis.
+Due to its low toxicity and lack of significant drug interactions, it is expected that daclatasvir will open up treatment to patients who couldn't tolerate previous or can't tolerate current therapies (due to HIV coinfection, autoimmune conditions, or other factors).
+It also looks like daclatasvir has also greatly improved treatment outcomes for those with compensated cirrhosis who are treatment-naive and treatment-experienced.